 Prevention Strategies.
 The Director of Health Services, in coordination with the Commandant of Cadets, is the primary officer responsible for monitoring and implementing disease control efforts.
 The Director of Health Services is expected to maintain frequent communications with local health services to forecast potential disease epidemics.
-Routine opportunities for inoculation of the MMI population for COVID-19 are offered.
-Vaccinating against, seasonal flu, and other diseases determined to be viable threats, is considered a prudent preventive measure.
+Routine inoculation of the MMI population for seasonal flu, and other diseases determined to be viable threats, is considered a prudent preventative measure.
 Periodic health inspections of dining facilities, food services, and barracks are required.